liamasis/broccoliandco/README.md

 Broccoli & Co Single Page Application

 1. run Npm install to install dependencies
+2. run npm build to build applicaiton
-2. run npm start to start application.
+3. run npm start to start application

 Please note: Testing and pop ups have not been enabled on this version.